ptorrestr/hdt-connector/README.md

 Usage
 -----

-To read a HDT file you must use the object HDTConnector and then create a search.
-Each searching will create an iterator over the collection.
+For reading a HDT file you must use `HDTConnector` object from which you can do a search.
+Each search will return an iterator with the matching triples.
 For example:

 ```
 from hdtconnector.libhdtconnector import HDTConnector